 - Regularly test the pH, calcium hardness and alkalinity in the tub.

 - Drain your hot tub and clean its walls and surfaces regularly.

 The Final Word

-Though it may seem like a bit of work, incorporating hot-tub-maintaining tasks into your daily schedule will make things easier and prevent any white water mold worries, since the mold has never won a battle against a clean, well maintained tub.
+Though it may seem like a bit of work, incorporating hot-tub-maintaining tasks into your daily schedule will make things easier and prevent any white mold worries, since the mold has never won a battle against a clean, well maintained tub.

-So, the moral of the story – regularly clean and maintain your hot tub to prevent problems like white water mold!
+So, the moral of the story – regularly clean and maintain your hot tub to prevent problems like white mold!

 Last update on 2023-02-06 / Affiliate links / Images from Amazon Product Advertising API